 Introduction To get the most out of the relational database in use, you need to make sure the data access layer resonates with the underlying database system.
 In this article, we are going to see what you can do to boost up performance when using PostgreSQL with JPA and Hibernate.

-Introduction Vladimir Sitnikov has been working on many optimizations to the PostgreSQL JDBC Driver, and one of these is the reWriteBatchedInserts configuration property which he recently told me about.
+Introduction The PostgreSQL JDBC Driver has been adding a lot of very useful optimizations, and one of the lesser-known ones is the reWriteBatchedInserts configuration property.
 In this article, you will see how the reWriteBatchedInserts JDBC configuration property works in PostgreSQL, and how it allows you to rewrite INSERT statements into a multi-VALUE INSERT.

 Introduction While answering questions on the Hibernate forum, I stumbled on the following question regarding the PostgreSQL :: cast operation used in a JPA and Hibernate entity query.
 Since it’s a very interesting use case, I decided to turn the answer into a dedicated blog post.

 Introduction PostgreSQL, like many modern RDBMS, offers both MVCC (Multi-Version Concurrency Control) and explicit pessimistic locking for various use cases when you want a custom concurrency control mechanism.
 However, PostgreSQL also offers advisory locks which are very convenient to implement application-level concurrency control patterns.
 In this article, we are going to explain how PostgreSQL advisory locks work and how you should use them.